Douglas Jardine

 After establishing an early reputation as a prolific schoolboy batsman, Jardine played cricket for Winchester College, attended the University of Oxford, playing for its cricket team, and then played for Surrey County Cricket Club as an amateur.
 He developed a stubborn, defensive method of batting which was considered unusual for an amateur at the time, and he received occasional criticism for negative batting.
 Nonetheless, Jardine was selected in Test matches for the first time in 1928, and went on to play with some success in the Test series in Australia in 1928–29.
 Following this tour, his business commitments prevented him from playing as much cricket.
 However, in 1931, he was asked to captain England in a Test against New Zealand.
 Although there were some initial misgivings about his captaincy, Jardine led England in the next three cricket seasons and on two overseas tours, one of which was the Australian tour of 1932–33.
 Of his 15 Tests as captain, he won nine, drew five and lost only one.
-He retired from all first-class cricket in 1934 following a tour to India.
+He retired from all first-class cricket in 1934 following a tour to India and he was advised that, due to his continued use of Bodyline tactics and subsequent civil unrest in India in response, he would no longer be appointed as the English captain.

 Although Jardine was a qualified solicitor he did not work much in law, choosing instead to devote most of his working life to banking and, later on, journalism.
 He joined the Territorial Army in the Second World War and spent most of it posted in India.
 After the war, he worked as company secretary at a paper manufacturer and also returned to journalism.
 While on a business trip in 1957, he became ill with what proved to be lung cancer and died, aged 57, in 1958.